tari-project/tari/RFC/src/RFC-0365_ConstitutionChanges.md

 ***Open questions:***
 * ***Base layer ensures that the constitution changes are enforced upon activation?
 How exactly?
 Via covenants and/or scripts?***
-* ***How exactly is the VNC composition especified?
+* ***How exactly is the VNC composition specified?
 This is probably better clarified in the [contract definition transaction].
 It could be a fixed list of public keys for each member or allow open committees by specifying minimum/maximum member***
 * ***In general, throughout the whole RFC, the integration with the base layer is an open question***

 ### Stages of a constitution change